-Risk Comments Employer and guarantors The Employer and the guarantors is not able to make the required contributions, and in particular are not able to pay increased contributions if experience is unfavourable.
+Risk Comments Employer and guarantors The Employer and guarantors are not able to make the required contributions, and in particular is no able to pay increased contributions if experience is unfavourable.
 If this happened, then it is unlikely that the Scheme would be able to pay the benefits in full.
-Investment strategy anges in asset values are not matched by changes in the Technical Provisions. e Technical Provisions are linked to gilt yields, but the Scheme assets include a substantial holding in urn-seeking assets, so the two may move out of line as investment conditions change.
-For example, if uity values fall with no changes in gilt yields, the deficit would increase.
+Investment strategy Changes in asset values are not matched by changes in the technical provisions.
+The technical provisions are linked to gilt yields, but the Scheme assets include a substantial holding in return-seeking assets, so the two may move out of line as investment conditions change.
+For example, if equity values fall with no changes in gilt yields, the deficit would increase.
 Investment returns Future investment returns are lower than anticipated.
-The greater the allowance made in the Technical Provisions for returns on assets other than gilts, the greater the risk that those returns are not achieved.
-Gilt yields Asset values and the Technical Provisions do not move in line as a result of changes in the yields available on fixed interest and index-linked gilts.
-This may arise because of a mismatch between the Scheme's holding in gilts and its Technical Provisions in terms of their nature (ie fixed or inflation-linked) and/or their duration.
+The greater the allowance made in the technical provisions for returns on assets other than gilts, the greater the risk that those returns are not achieved.
+Gilt yields Asset values and the technical provisions do not move in line as a result of changes in the yields available on fixed interest and index-linked gilts.
+This may arise because of a mismatch between the Scheme's holding in gilts and its technical provisions in terms of their nature (ie fixed or inflation-linked) and/or their duration.
 Inflation Actual inflation is higher, and so benefit payments are higher, than anticipated.
 Mortality Scheme members live longer, and so benefits are paid longer, than anticipated.
-Regulatory In future the Scheme may have backdated claims or liabilities arising from equalisation or discrimination issues or from future legislation or court judgements.
+Regulatory In future the Scheme may have backdated claims or liabilities arising from equalisation or discrimination issues or from future legislation or court judgments.

-3046833 Benefits and contributions
+Benefits and contributions

-The following brief summary is based on our understanding of the benefits provided to members of the Scheme as at 31 December 2013 and should not be relied upon as a definitive summary.
-Full details can be found in the Trust Deed and Rules.
+The following brief summary is based on our understanding of the benefits provided to members of the Scheme as at 31 December 2016 and should not be relied upon as a definitive summary.
+Full details can be found in the trust deed and rules.

-Benefit or defined term Description

-Normal Retirement Age (NRA) 60

-Early retirement pension Accrued pension at early retirement date, reduced for early payment

-Benefits on death after retirement

-- Spouse's pension 2/3 of the member's pension at death, ignoring any pension commuted for a lump sum at retirement

-- Children's pensions Children's pensions may be payable

-- Lump sum On death within 5 years of retirement, balance of pension payments which would otherwise have been

-received had the member survived until the fifth anniversary of retirement

-Benefits on death in deferment

-- Spouse's pension 2/3 of the revalued deferred pension

-- Lump sum 5x the revalued deferred pension

-Pension increases

-- In payment Pension increases each year in line with the increase in the Consumer Prices Index (CPI), subject to a

-minimum of 3% pa and a maximum of 5% pa.

-- In deferment Statutory increases
+Benefit or defined term Description Normal Retirement Age (NRA) 60 Early retirement pension Accrued pension at early retirement date, reduced for early payment Benefits on death after retirement Spouse's pension 2/3 of the member's pension at death, ignoring any pension commuted for a lump sum at retirement Children's pensions Children's pensions may be payable Lump sum On death within 5 years of retirement, balance of pension payments which would otherwise have been received had the member survived until the fifth anniversary of retirement Benefits on death in deferment Spouse pension 2/3 of the revalued deferred pension Lump sum 5x the revalued deferred pension Pension increases In payment Pension in excess of guarantee minimum pension increases each year in line with the increase in the Consumer Prices Index (CPI), subject to a minimum of 3% pa and a maximum of 5% pa.
+In deferment Statutory increases

-3046833 Membership details
+Membership details

-The following table shows the membership details as at 31 December 2013.
-Figures as at 31 December 2010 are shown in brackets.
+The following table shows the membership details as at 31 December 2016.
+Figures as at 31 December 2013 are shown in brackets.